New quasi-Einstein metrics on a two-sphere: Symmetry reduction of the quasi-Einstein equation

 If $X^\flat$ is not closed, which requires $\beta\neq 0$, then without loss of generality we can set $\beta=1$.
 To see this, set $x=\beta{\tilde{x}}, \phi=\beta^{-1}\tilde{\phi}, B=\beta^2\widetilde{B}$.
 Rewriting (\ref{B_met_1}) and (\ref{b_eq}) in terms of $(\widetilde{B}, \tilde{x}, \tilde{\phi})$ and dropping tilde has an effect of setting $\beta=1$, and reducing (\ref{hyper_geom_1}) to the form (\ref{hyper_geom}).
 However, with such a choice the coordinate $\phi$ is no longer $2\pi$-periodic.

 \begin{remark} One can also derive the local form of the solution \eqref{B_met_1} and \eqref{hyper_geom_1} by generalising the method used for the $m=2$ case in the context of vacuum near-horizon geometries~\cite[Theorem 4.3]{KL13}.
 If $X^\flat$ is not closed, so we can set $\beta=1$, we can write the Killing field of (\ref{B_met_1}) as $K^\flat= \Gamma X^\flat+ \frac{m}{2} \td\Gamma$ where $\Gamma=(1+x^2)/m$ is a smooth positive function.
-This generalises the form of the Killing field for the $m=2$ case, that was proven must exist on $S^2$~\cite{DL23}. \end{remark}
+This generalises the form of the Killing field for the $m=2$ case, that was proven must exist on $S^2$~\cite{DL23}.
+In the case $m=2, \lambda=0$ the local form of \eqref{B_met_1}, as well as its extension to a two--sphere was found in \cite{LP1} in the context of extremal horizons.